Alexander St. Clair Abrams

 Major Alexander St. Clair Abrams (March 10, 1845- June 5, 1931) was an American attorney, politician, and writer.
 He was born in New Orleans in 1845 and moved to Florida in 1875.
+He was a prominent attorney in Orlando.
 He fought in the Confederate Army beginning in 1861 and later wrote A full and detailed history of the siege of Vicksburg.
 In 1880, Abrams founded the city of Tavares, Florida.
+He envisioned that Tavares would become the state capital until a fire destroyed the majority of the downtown.
 In 1887, he aided in the introduction of the bill which would establish Lake County, Florida.
-He died in Jacksonville, Florida on June 5, 1931.
+He died in Jacksonville, Florida, on June 5, 1931.